KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/README.md

 ```

 The command rewrites everything under `fixtures/data/`.
 Keep these files version-controlled so schema tests stay reproducible.

+The generator performs a few important normalization steps while writing the fixtures:

+- Maintainer URLs are backfilled when the wiki snapshot omits them (derived from the repository origin + owner).
+- Every stage array is sorted by module `id` so downstream diffs stay stable.
+- The minified catalogue mirrors the production build (`modules.min.json`), while the full catalogue and stats remain pretty-printed for readability.

 After regenerating, validate the fixtures: